gelijian/decode_and_coin/README.md

 # decode_and_coin
-decode and coincidence for digitizer APV8508 and V1751
+1. decode code for digitizer APV8508 and V1751
+2. coincidence code for the TOFED data